thomasesmith/php-vw-car-net/README.md

 } else {

-    // If you don't, get new ones and be sure to user setSaveCallback() so store them. try {
+    // If you don't, get new ones and be sure to use setSaveCallback() so store them. try {

         $Auth = new \thomasesmith\VWCarNet\Authentication();